MaastrichtU-IDS/dsri-documentation/docs/openshift-volume.md

   * `Read Only (ROX)`: all users with access to the projects can read this volume.

 > Dynamic PVCs are only accessible in the project they have been created.

-> Not working on project with Root access enabled at the moment, request a static volume.

 ## Request a static persistent volumes